kubernetes/website/content/en/blog/_posts/2023-08-04-kubernetes-1.28-blog.md

 ## Improvements to CustomResourceDefinition validation expressions

-This [Common Expression Language (CEL)](https://github.com/google/cel-go) can be used to validate custom resources.
-The primary goal is to allow the majority of the validation use cases that currently must be handled by a webhook, to instead be handled by adding inline validation expressions directly into the schema of a CRD.
+The [Common Expression Language (CEL)](https://github.com/google/cel-go) can be used to validate [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+The primary goal is to allow the majority of the validation use cases that might once have needed you, as a
+CustomResourceDefinition (CRD) author, to design and implement a webhook.
+Instead, and as a beta feature, you can add _validation expressions_ directly into the schema of a CRD.

 CRDs need direct support for non-trivial validation.
 While admission webhooks do support CRDs validation, they significantly complicate the development and operability of CRDs.